 Other Foods for Solar Plexus Chakra

 The recipes mentioned above are delicious and easy to make.
-Most of the times I drink smoothie in the morning to kick start my day, and in the evening, I drink the turmeric golden milk just half an hour before going to bed.
+Most of the time I drink smoothies in the morning to kick start my day, and in the evening, I drink turmeric golden milk just half an hour before going to bed.

 There are some other foods ideas that are helpful in balancing the solar plexus chakra.

 - Herbal teas such as chamomile, lemongrass, lemonade, and lemon balm.